opnfv/functest/docs/userguide/runfunctest.rst

         run_tests.sh -t tempest,rally --no-clean

-The *-r* option is used by the Continuous Integration in order to push the test results into a test collection database, see in next section for details.
+The *-r* option is used by the Continuous Integration in order to push the test results into a test collection database.
+It shall not be used since the access will be rejected due to missing rights.
-In manual mode, you must not use it, your try will be anyway probably rejected as your POD must be declared in the database to collect the data.

 The *-n* option is used for preserving all the existing OpenStack resources after execution test cases.